marinang/SimProd/README.md

 Options for htcondor batch system:

-* `j.deliveryclerk.jobflavour`: flavour of a job correspoinding to a maximum runtume (default = "workday").
+* `j.deliveryclerk.jobflavour`: flavour of a job correspoinding to a maximum runtime (default = "workday").

 The available job flavours are as follows: